alessonviana/website/README.md

 # Preparing:
-- You must install docker in you local machine
+- You must install docker in you local machine, if you are gpoing to run locally.

 # Running locally
 1. clone this repo using this command: `$git clone https://github.com/alessonviana/website.git`